The story behind Camilla’s diamond necklace for the coronation

 The diamonds in the earrings were originally the side stones in the Indian setting of the Koh-i-noor, which previously featured in Queen Mary’s Crown.

-Queen Consort Camilla will be crowned with Queen Mary’s Crown, but it will not feature the controversial Koh-i-noor nor any of its replicas.
+Queen Camilla was crowned with Queen Mary’s Crown, but it did not feature the controversial Koh-i-noor nor any of its replicas.

 Camilla also wore a coronation gown designed by Bruce Oldfield.
 The dress is a tailored ivory, silver and gold coat-like gown embroidered with delicate garlands of British wildflowers.